About this site

 The Alzheimer Society is Canada’s leading health charity for people living with Alzheimer’s disease and other dementias.

-Links to the Alzheimer Society website must not use any branded Alzheimer Society logos, including the Forget Me Not symbol or program-specific logos such as First Link®, Coffee Break® or Safely Home®, when creating the link.
+Links to the Alzheimer Society website must not use any branded Alzheimer Society logos, including the Forget Me Not symbol or program-specific logos such as First Link®, Coffee Break® or MedicAlert® Safely Home®, when creating the link.

 Please note that reciprocal links are not often granted due to the volume of requests submitted.

-Alzheimer Society of Canada owns, operates and manages this website in a representative capacity on behalf of itself and certain other members of the Alzheimer Society Federation of Canada (the “Federation”).
+Alzheimer Society of Canada owns, operates and manages this website in a representative capacity on behalf of itself and certain other partners of the Alzheimer Society Federation of Canada (the “Federation”).
 The Federation is an unincorporated association of Canadian charitable organizations for people living with Alzheimer’s disease and other dementias.
 The management and enforcement of, and compliance with, legal rights and obligations in connection with this website are the responsibility of the Alzheimer Society of Canada acting in its aforementioned representative capacity.
-Individual members of the Federation may in their own capacities also be entitled and obligated to enforce legal rights or obligations which pertain specifically to them.
+Individual partners of the Federation may in their own capacities also be entitled and obligated to enforce legal rights or obligations which pertain specifically to them.

 The term “Alzheimer Society” is a registered trade mark of the Alzheimer Society of Canada and is used under license or with permission by Alzheimer Societies across Canada.
 “Alzheimer Society” does not refer to, is not the legal name of, and does not represent, a specific legal entity, unless specifically stated otherwise.”